cisco/mindmeld/docs/source/userguide/parser.rst

 Run the parser
 --------------

-Run the trained parser on a test query using the :meth:`NaturalLanguageProcessor.process` method.

- - The parser runs as the last step in the NLP pipeline, building on top of the information provided by all the previous NLP models.
-The most convenient way to run a configured parser is to use :meth:`NaturalLanguageProcessor.process`, which sends the query for processing by each NLP pipeline component in sequence, then returns the aggregated output from all the components.
-See :ref:`Run the NLP pipeline<run_nlp>`.
+The parser runs as the last step in the NLP pipeline, building on top of the information provided by all the previous NLP models.
+The most convenient way to run a configured parser is to use the :meth:`NaturalLanguageProcessor.process` method, which sends the query for processing by each NLP pipeline component in sequence, then returns the aggregated output from all the components.

 In the output of :meth:`NaturalLanguageProcessor.process`: